LumaPictures/generator-luma/README.md

 ### The Best Instructions You'll See All Day

-To install generator-meteor from npm, run:
+To install generator-luma from npm, run:

 ```
-$ npm install -g generator-meteor
+$ npm install -g generator-luma
 ```

 Create a new project directory: